 A word of warning

-Not all “target retirement date funds” are INDEX funds.
-If you buy an “actively managed” target retirement date fund, you’ll be paying much higher fees and will be very likely to lose to the market.
+Not all “target date funds” are target date INDEX funds.
+If you buy an “actively managed” target date fund, you’ll be paying much higher fees and will be very likely to lose to the market.

 You can tell whether or not a target date fund is an index fund by looking for the word index in the name and by looking at the expense ratio.
 Index funds generally charge well under 0.5% (usually closer to 0.1%).
 Actively managed funds generally charge over 0.5% (usually closer to 1%)